 Make an effort to synchronize your home time with significant occasions and holidays as recommended on DriveBigTrucks.com.
 These are the occasions American truck drivers most regret missing such as birthdays, school plays, anniversaries, etc. You’ll be glad you took the time to make the change and be present for your family, even if it was challenging.

 If you are unable to attend an important event, your children and other family members may be disappointed.
 You may not always be able to be there in your family due to a busy schedule, but make every effort to do so when your schedule permits it.
 Regardless of how much you’d like to unwind and relax after a long day, it’s important to play games with your kids, throw the football with your son or cook dinner with your significant other.

 Allow time for rest, exercise, and nutritious meals.
 Find a good mix between time spent together and time spent alone.
 As mentioned in Harvard Business Review, “Allow yourself to take a break, so you can be fully present.”
-This may seem challenging, but make sure bedtime is consistent and the family’s schedule allows for downtime.
+Trucking with family may seem challenging, but make sure bedtime is consistent and the family’s schedule allows for downtime.